wpmetabox/docs/_docs/fields/image-advanced.md

 `max_file_uploads` | Max number of uploaded images.
 Optional.
 `force_delete` | Whether or not delete the images from Media Library when deleting them from post meta. `true` or `false` (default).
 Optional.
 Note: it might affect other posts if you use same image for multiple posts.
 `max_status` | Display how many images uploaded/remaining.
 Applied only when `max_file_uploads` is defined. `true` (default) or `false`.
 Optional.
-`image_size` | Image size that displays in the edit page.
+`image_size` | Image size displays in the edit page.
 Optional.
 Default `thumbnail`.
 Image size is used to make sure images are not blurry.
 It’s not meant to display images with the exact width and height.
 Images are always displayed as square.
 `add_to` | Whether to add new images to the beginning or the end of the list. `beginning` or `end`.
 Default `end`.
 Optional.

 Note that the `multiple` setting is always set to `true` for this field.